Luca Boccassi

 or the loader should be symlinked in /usr/lib64 (like Fedora does)?

-I see no technical reason for base-files to deal with packages messingaarch64.so.1 and the symlink will be created to the first directory
+I see no technical reason for base-files to deal with packages messing

 with /lib64 symlinks.
 The pending policy change forbids doing so and you